steve-rev/SteveDemo/README.md

 EKS-Terraform-Jenkins

-"GitOps" procedure for provisioning EKS in private subnets, with a Load balancer service.
+"GitOps" procedure for provisioning EKS, MongoDB in AWS.

-* not (yet) automated:

-creating MongoDB user for authentication setting MongoDB to listen (bind) on IP address other than localhost setting up backups to S3
+To Do: fix DB secret in manifest, develop pipeline for building containerize application